 MSAH and THL informs

-Large regional clusters of COVID-19 are reported particularly among young people, which are linked, for example, to student gatherings The incidence of new cases over the last two-week period (13–26 September) was 102 per 100,000 inhabitants.
-This is 20 per cent less than in the preceding two-week period when the incidence of cases was 127 per 100,000 inhabitants.
-The total number of new cases reported between 20 and 26 August was 2,855, whereas a week before the number of new cases was 2,789.
+The incidence of new COVID-19 cases over the last two-week period was 133 per 100,000 inhabitants.
+This is around 6 per cent less than in the preceding two-week period (29 September–10 October) when the incidence of cases was 141 per 100,000 inhabitants.
+The weekly number of new COVID-19 cases has remained at the same level for the past four weeks, standing at around 3,600–4,000 cases per week.

 - Monitoring reports on the hybrid strategy (Finnish Institute for Health and Welfare), in Finnish and Swedish